samaripov/PaceMates/Backend/tests/README.md

 - ✓ Redirects authenticated users to index

 ### GET /todo/new
-- ✓ Renders the login for unauthenticated users
+- ✓ Redirects the user to the login page for unauthenticated users
 - ✓ Renders the new todo form for authenticated users

 ### POST /todo/create